 Some employers have a zero tolerance policy for arrests or convictions.
 This means that even if loss of primary transportation doesn’t result in loss of employment, pleading guilty very well could.
 For someone facing fines, fees, and the costs of an Interlock system as well as alcohol education courses, the loss of a job could be devastating.
 Worse still, future employers may frown on the charges or conviction, making it much harder for someone who has been convicted of a DWI to find a decent job in the future, even after all the court hassle is well behind them.

-If you, or a loved one, are facing DWI charges your first call after the arrest or citation should be to Lukach Law.
+If you, or a loved one, are facing DWI charges your first call after the arrest or citation should be to the Law Offices Of Stephen Lukach III.
 The preliminary consultation will give both you and your defense attorney an idea of what defense strategies will work best in your case and what the potential outcomes will be.
 Hiring and taking the advice of a seasoned DWI defense advocate is one of the best ways to minimize the long-term impact of a DWI charge.